HenrikJoreteg/human-javascript/ch12 - caveats.md

 That's function binding in a nutshell.
 It's really just info about how the language works.
 But it's such a common issue with people who are new to backbone or less familary with javascript as a langauge that I figured it was worth explaining.

-## Rendering detatched DOM elements
+## Gotchas regarding DOM manipuation in views (they may still be detached)

 Another common issue is understanding what `this.$()` does in views.